Learn how you can support your community during COVID-19.

 Work with us

 The Department of Public Health is hiring for a variety of new positions to support the City’s response to the COVID-19 pandemic.
-Review a list of current job opportunities.
+To review current job opportunities, visit:

 Apply for a Request for Proposal (RFP)

 The Department of Public Health is seeking proposals from qualified organizations to expand the availability of COVID-9 testing, particularly among people who are at high risk for acquiring or transmitting the infection.
 Find out more about applying to start a COVID-19 Community Testing Program.